2022–23 Lipscomb Bisons men's basketball team

 The 2022–23 Lipscomb Bisons men's basketball team represented Lipscomb University in the 2022–23 NCAA Division I men's basketball season.
 The Bisons, led by fourth-year head coach Lennie Acuff, played their home games at the Allen Arena in Nashville, Tennessee as members of the ASUN Conference.

+The Bisons finished the season 20–13, 11–7 in ASUN play, to finish in fifth place.
+They defeated Stetson in the quarterfinals of the ASUN tournament, before falling to Kennesaw State in the semifinals.

 Previous season

-The Bisons finished the 2021–22 season 14–19, 6–10 in ASUN play to finish in fourth place in the West Division.
+The Bisons finished the 2021–22 season 14–19, 6–10 in ASUN play, to finish in fourth place in the West Division.
 In the ASUN tournament, they defeated North Florida in the first round before losing to Liberty in the quarterfinals.